fitebone/Gibooru/README.md

 # Gibooru

-A python package that *gibs* you access to many booru site APIs
+A python package that asynchronously *gibs* you access to many booru site APIs.
+Currently supports Danbooru and Gelbooru.

-Extreme WIP, lots of progress every day.
+### Planned Features
+* **New Boorus**: Rule34, yandere, sankaku, konachan, safebooru, lolibooru, furry
+* HTTP/2 and QUIC (HTTP/3) support

+### P.S.
+This is a WIP if you couldn't already tell.
+Please email me with any questions or concerns.
-**Heavily inspired and influenced by pybooru and the async [pybooru](https://github.com/onirei/pybooru)**
+*Heavily inspired and influenced by [pybooru](https://github.com/LuqueDaniel/pybooru) and its async WIP [pybooru](https://github.com/onirei/pybooru)*